Little Makalolo Camp

 The best time for game viewing is from August to early November, water is scarce, the bush has died back and game congregates around the pumped waterholes.
 Birdlife is prolific during the rainy season, and although the game has dispersed due to readily available surface water, this is still a great time to experience Hwange as the National Park hums with life.

-Call us on to start planning your vacation to Little Makalolo Camp or take a look at our itineraries to Hwange National Park
+Call us on to start planning your holiday to Little Makalolo Camp or take a look at our itineraries to Hwange National Park

 Little Makalolo Camp is located in the heart of Zimbabwe's Hwange National Park, next to a vibrant waterhole.
 This is an exclusive six room camp offering an unsurpassable game viewing experience in the country's largest protected area.